-2.63 The exponential increase in crimes of sexual violence against women and children require a concerted effort to build up broad based resistance through united action by women's organizations, other mass organizations and groups.
+2.62 The exponential increase in crimes of sexual violence against women and children require a concerted effort to build up broad based resistance through united action by women's organisations and groups.
 With the offensive of communal forces, a most critical issue is how to counter the communal and anti-woman ideology and practice by the Hindutva forces among women.
 This will have to be combined with more struggles against the specific impact of neo liberal policies on the lives and livelihood of women, especially the poorer sections of women.
 In the coming days, the women's organisation will also have to intensify its work on the issue of violence against women which has assumed extremely vicious forms and also find ways to reach out to broader sections of young women in urban centres who are the targets of sexual assault and harassment.
-A special thrust should be given to social reform initiatives within all communities and religions.
-The struggle for 33 per cent reservation for women in legislatures must be carried forward with the cooperation of the democratic movement as a whole.